Filtering in Engee

 plot!(Out_sig, label="отфильтрованный сигнал")

-The second variant of specifying the same filter is through the impulse response using the function impresp, and then calculating the filter output using the function conv.
+The second option for setting the same filter is through the impulse response using the function impresp, and then calculating the filter output using the function conv.

 h = impresp(f);